201528014227051/Hierarchical-Boundary-Aware-Neural-Encoder-for-Video-Captioning/README.md

-This repository contains the source code of CVPR 2017 submission #601
+This repository contains the source code of CVPR 2017 submission "Hierarchical Boundary-Aware Neural Encoder for Video Captioning".

+The code belongs to the original authors of the papers.

+Please cite the work if you intend to use it.

 ### Requirements
 * [Theano](https://github.com/Theano/Theano) 0.9.0